AndrewSchenk24/AndrewSchenk24.Github.io/schools.md

 ### Visualization in Tableau- The Analysis:

-**The data used in this analysis** is real data taken from the Massachusetts Department of Education (DOE) website and compiled in a data set that **can be found** [**here**](https://www.kaggle.com/datasets/ndalziel/massachusetts-public-schools-data).
+**The data used in this analysis** is real data taken from the Massachusetts Department of Education (DOE) website and compiled in a data set that **can be found** [here](https://www.kaggle.com/datasets/ndalziel/massachusetts-public-schools-data).
 This dataset contains 302 attributes on 1861 schools in the state of Massachusetts with **each row in the data set representing an individual school**.

 This analysis was completed in Tableau to visualize the pertinent data points and to address the questions posed by the Department of Education.
 Tableau is a great tool to use for this analysis as the relatively complex information contained in the data set can be easily communicated to the non-technical stakeholders who have requested and are interested in understanding this data.

-Please explore the full **Massachusetts DOE overview dashboard** created for this project on my [**Tableau Public**](https://public.tableau.com/app/profile/andrew.schenk6747/viz/MassachusettsSchoolDistrictProject/MassSchoolsDashboard).
+Please explore the full **Massachusetts DOE overview dashboard** created for this project on my [Tableau Public](https://public.tableau.com/app/profile/andrew.schenk6747/viz/MassachusettsSchoolDistrictProject/MassSchoolsDashboard).

 <br/>